-Luxury Package.
 If there’s a desire to class the boat up even more, then an XL Package is available for all three models, flip-up bucket seats, 5 pull-up cleats, snap-in carpet, stainless steel drink holders, stainless grab handles, and stainless speaker covers, among other things.

 Non-structural parts and components have a 2-year warranty and the hull and deck have a 5-year warranty.
 There are a number of exclusions so the warranty should be read carefully, although most exclusions seem fairly standard.

-The GT Series sets itself apart from the other boats in class with unique retro styling.
+The GT Series sets itself apart from the other boats in class with retro styling.
 But there’s much more to the 205s than eye candy.
 The brand has always been a leader in styling, speed and value, and the GT 205 is no exception.

-= Standard = Optional
+Standard and Optional Features